 Two behaviours dominate the opening of most AI strategy conversations and both of them point away from the problem that actually needs solving.
 The client wants to know what their industry peers and competitors are doing.
 The vendor or consultant asks what use cases the client is interested in pursuing.
 The conversation proceeds fluently.
 Everyone sounds purposeful.
-And the specific, quantifiable friction point sitting in the room — the decision being made badly, the cost that results from it, the performance gap that an AI investment could actually close — goes unexamined and unaddressed.
-Neither party asked about it.
-Neither party will.
+And the specific, quantifiable friction point sitting in the room, the decision being made sub-optimally, the cost that results from it, the performance gap that an AI investment could actually close, goes unexamined and unaddressed.
+Too often, neither party asks about it explicitly.
+Neither party is structurally incentivised to.

 This is not incompetence.
 It is avoidance, and it is structural.